Regulatory Compliance Checklist

 # Right Article Status Evidence Gap Remediation

 GD-015 Automated Decision-Making Art.
-22 N/A The assessed screens perform no automated decision-making with legal or similarly significant effects.
-Product recommendations (getProductRecommendations) are presentational only and do not affect user rights or access.
-None identified for the assessed screens.
-No action required for the assessed screens.
-Reassess if personalisation or pricing algorithms with significant effects are introduced.
+22 N/A The 5 documented screens perform no automated decision-making with legal or similarly significant effects.
+Product recommendations (getProductRecommendations) are algorithmic but do not produce decisions affecting data subjects' legal rights.
+None identified in documented screens.
+No action required for documented screens.
+Reassess if personalization or credit/pricing algorithms are introduced.

 # Requirement Article Status Evidence Gap Remediation